MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/control-flow.md

 }
 ```

-Similarly, functions like <xref:microsoft.quantum.arrays.mapped> and <xref:microsoft.quantum.arrays.mappedbyindex> can be used to express functional programming concepts in Q#.
+Similarly, functions such as <xref:microsoft.quantum.arrays.mapped> and <xref:microsoft.quantum.arrays.mappedbyindex> can be used to express functional programming concepts in Q#.

-## Composing Operations and Functions ##
+## Composing operations and functions ##

-The control flow constructs offered by the canon take operations and functions as their inputs, such that it is helpful to be able to compose several operations or functions into a single callable.
+The control flow constructs in Q# take operations and functions as their inputs, which makes it possible to include several operations or functions into a single callable.
-For instance, the pattern $UVU^{\dagger}$ is extremely common in quantum programming, such that the canon provides the operation <xref:microsoft.quantum.canon.applywith> as an abstraction for this pattern.
+For example, the pattern $UVU^{\dagger}$ is very common in quantum programming, such that Q# provides the operation <xref:microsoft.quantum.canon.applywith> as an abstraction for this pattern.
-This abstraction also allows for more efficient compliation into circuits, as `Controlled` acting on the sequence `U(qubit); V(qubit); Adjoint U(qubit);` does not need to act on each `U`.
+This abstraction also allows for more efficient compilation into circuits, as `Controlled` acting on the sequence `U(qubit); V(qubit); Adjoint U(qubit);` does not need to act on each `U`.
 To see this, let $c(U)$ be the unitary representing `Controlled U([control], target)` and let $c(V)$ be defined in the same way.
 Then for an arbitrary state $\ket{\psi}$,
 \begin{align}